-If you have concerns about age, lack of water confidence or anything else that makes you unsure about snorkelling or diving, there are glass bottom boats and semi submersible tours waiting to show you the GBR.
+If you have concerns about age, lack of water confidence, or anything else that makes you unsure about snorkelling or diving, there are glass-bottom boats and semi-submersible tours waiting to show you the GBR.

 Quicksilver Outer Barrier Reef Full Day Cruise.
 Pontoon Based with Semi Submersible

 We’ve taken this trip many times, as snorkellers and scuba divers and it’s always been great.
 The pontoon offers an underwater viewing gallery and you’ll find that because the structure is permanent, many sea creatures have made their home around the pontoon’s anchor points.

 There always used to be fish feeding, plenty of steps for swimmers to access the ocean, lifeguard supervision and marine biologist talks.
 Extra features such as helicopter tours, marine biologist-guided dives and introductory dives should be available at additional cost.

 Your day lasts around 7 hours, and boarding commences normally at 9.30 am at Port Douglas Marina.
 Because the Quicksilver boats are faster, your day can start a little later.
 Enquire about pick-ups from your hotel.
 Some of the other boats go out earlier.

 Silversonic Great Barrier Reef Dive and Snorkel Adventure

 Silversonic is another one we knew well a few years ago, and liked, but haven’t used recently.
 Silversonic is primarily a dive boat.
 It’s advertised that Silversonic takes you to 3 locations on Agincourt reef and it’s an 8 hour day.